 SDOH Clinical Care, published by HL7 International / Patient Care.
-This guide is not an authorized publication; it is the continuous build for version 3.0.0-draft built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 3.0.0-ballot built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/fhir-sdoh-clinicalcare/ and changes regularly.
 See the Directory of published versions

 This use case addresses the need for a referring entity to determine if a Community-Based Organization (CBO) has the capacity to accept a referral before the referral is formally sent.
 This "pre-flight" check aims to reduce the administrative burden on clinical staff and CBOs by preventing referrals to organizations that cannot currently provide services.
 It also improves care coordination by making all involved parties aware of a CBO's capacity status.